Lecture 2

 What does performance mean?

-Sofar, we've only talked about measuring the time performance of a program.
+So far, we've only talked about measuring the time performance of a program.
 This is of course not the only measure of performance.
 For example, you could also measure the performance of a program in memory usage.
 In these lecture notes we will mostly talk about performance related to execution speed, but this is always a tradeoff.
 Some techniques which increase execution speed also increase program size.
 Actually, decreasing th memory usage of a program can sometimes yield speed increases.
 We will briefly talk about this throughout these notes, for example in the section about optimization levels we will also mention optimizing for code size.

-Making code faster by being very smart
+Making code faster by being clever

 In these notes, we will instead talk about more general techniques you can apply to improve the performance of programs.
 Techniques where you don't necessarily need to know all the fine details of the program.
-So, let's say we have a function that is very slow.
+So, let us say we have a function that is very slow.
 What can we do to make it faster?
 We will talk about two broad categories of techniques.
 Either:

 • You make the function itself faster